iden3/Wallet/README.md

 This webapp it's thought to be responsive and access to the cam of your device.

 The application has these areas:
  - **Dashboard**: you can find a widget with the pending action.
 That means that you will see a list of actions that require your approval.
-Such as a login or regirter in a third party provider.
+Such as a login or register in a third party provider.
  As well, there is a widget with the pinned claims: those that the user decides to access them easy (the favourite ones).
 I.e. could be a claim to access to their work place, to the gym, etc...
  - **Claims**: We can find a widget with the list of claims.
 Are divided in three types: Emitted, Received and grouped.
  - **History**: A list with the history of the user actions (such as create a claim, revoke another, login in a third party provider using a claim, etc...).
  - **Manage identities**: An user can create as many identities as he/she wants.
 Here it's possible to create, delete, etc...
+You can create as much identities as you want.
+Also can delete all identities without any password, key, nothing.
+Since we are in an early stage, this is only to check how the application works and kind of "developer mode".

 ### **WARNING: All code here is experimental and WIP**